When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - 50% or better in one of Biology 20 OR Chemistry 20 OR Science 20

-The applicant is required to complete the Applicant Questionnaire and submit to Olds College.
+The applicant is required to complete the online Applicant Questionnaire and submit to Olds College.
 This is the applicant’s opportunity to demonstrate their experience and knowledge with horses to adequately cope with the course material.
-Submit this questionnaire in a timely manner to have your application assessed more quickly for the program.
+Students are also required to submit 50 hours of industry experience working alongside a Farrier.

 There is a strong demand for this program; therefore applicants should pay close attention to the admission requirements and submit documentation in a timely manner.